-He started a revolution in the NFL by kneeling to protest an epidemic that, according to studies, did not exist.
+He started a revolution in the NFL by kneeling to protest an en masse epidemic that, according to studies, was not occurring.

 Many others followed suit.
-Hence, abysmal numbers for the NFL and an all-around mess.
+Hence, bad ratings for the NFL and a good sized mess.

 AP writer Paul Newberry wants Colin to have less time to protest and more time to run and toss a ball: He suggests the league’s social justice warriors go on strike until somebody — anybody — hires Kaepernick and fellow knee-taker Eric Reid.

 “Maybe a one-day sickout during training camp.
 Or kneeling en masse before the first game.
 Perhaps, as a last resort, they should consider an actual strike.”